 - Replacing equipment and structures

-Using a CM-at-Risk delivery method, preconstruction and construction services were provided to upgrade an existing Pima County pollution control facility.
-This fast-tracked project is scheduled for construction completion and commissioning by September 2013.
+Using a construction management at-risk (CMAR) delivery method, CH2M (now Jacobs) provided design engineering services and Archer Western (dba The Walsh Group) provided pre-construction and construction services to upgrade an existing Pima County pollution control facility.
+This fast-tracked project was completed and commissioned in September 2013.

 The $225M construction project consists of:

 - Expanding preliminary and primary treatment facilities from 37.5 to 50 mgd

 - Constructing a new 25-mgd ammonia/nitrogen/nutrient removal process system (5-stage Bardenpho) to replace an existing 25-mgd HPO train

 - Upgrade modification to existing 12.5-mgd BNRAS process train for additional ammonia/nitrogen/nutrient removal process system

 - Constructing a new 12.5-mgd capacity ammonia/nitrogen/nutrient removal process system